Academic and Learning Support

 The Student and Academic Services Centre offers administrative support during your time at the Courtauld.
 Services include the provision of Student Status letters, Council Tax exemption certificates and letters of introduction to banks, libraries and archives.
-They are the first point of contact for Student ID cards and can provide replacement cards if lost (please note there is a £10 charge for the replacement of ID cards).
+They are the first point of contact for Student ID cards and can provide replacement cards if lost.

 The Student and Academic Services office is open Monday to Friday between 9.30am and 5.30pm.
 You can find it on the mezzanine floor in the east wing opposite the SU office and can be contacted at or on 02078482410.

 Your personal tutor is a member of the academic faculty who is there to help you resolve any academic, practical or personal difficulties during your time studying at the Courtauld.
 Your Personal Tutor should be your first port of call if you have any questions or problems whilst you are at the Courtauld and you can contact them through their Institute email address.

 Every undergraduate and graduate diploma student also attends set appointments with their tutor but you are free to contact them to set up additional meetings should you require it

 For MA students, your special options teacher should be your first port of call for advice.
 Students who are joining the Courtauld for less than a full programme will be contacted with individual arrangements.
 If you have not been contacted by your personal tutor by the week prior to your appointment, please contact the SU President.

 If you are worried about your writing style our two Royal Literary Fellows are available for appointments with all students who wish to discuss their written work.

 Their aim is to help the student develop clear, lively and accurate writing.
 Students often make use of an appointment with a Fellow a few days prior to their submission deadline, in order to give them time to revise their work and consider the advice given.
 It is advisable to book an appointment once you are aware of your deadline, as they are in high demand.